Xiong'an railway station: Design

 It has a solar panel array on its roof with an installed capacity of 6 MW.

 Structure

 The station hall of Xiong'an has three floors overground and two floors underground.
 Among the floors, the ground floor is waiting hall and bus terminus and the second floor is the platform floor for railway and reserved Xiong'an Rail Transit Line R1 & R2.
 The third floor is the elevated waiting hall.
 The basement first floor is for the future business development, and the basement second floor is for the reserved metro line M1.

 Future

-The station will also be connected to the Xiong'an Rail Transit system in the future.